Amogh N P

 Cross-Ventilation Analyzer

 Does your room breathe well?
-Enter dimensions, window areas, and your layout — get air changes per hour, an NBC 2016 compliance check, and targeted suggestions to improve airflow.
+Enter dimensions, window areas, your layout — get air changes per hour, NBC 2016 compliance, and targeted improvement suggestions.

 Room